 Day 9 Navami : Ayudha Puja Durga Visarjan, Maha Navami

 The beginning of spring and the beginning of autumn are considered to be important junctions of climatic and solar influences.
 These two periods are taken as sacred opportunities for the worship of the Divine Mother Durga.
-The dates of the festival are determined according to the lunar calendar. on which each women follow tradition to wear nine colours of dress.
+The dates of the festival are determined according to the lunar calendar. on which each woman follow tradition to wear nine colors of the dress.